kaBeech/tensort/README.md

 element of the list to be sorted.
 A group of Bits is known as a Byte.

 A Byte is an array of Bits.
-The maximum length of a Byte is set according to an argument passsed to Bytesort.
+The maximum length of a Byte is set according to an argument passed to Bytesort.
 In practice, almost all Bytes will be of maximum length until the final steps of Bytesort.
 In this explanation we will use a 4-Bit Bytesort as our example.
 Several Bytes are grouped together in a Bytestore.